 Vitalsox VT1211 Silver DryStat

 The Vitalsox compression socks have an optimal system of graduate compression varying between 12- 20 mmHg.
-Moreover, these socks have an exclusive type of material Silver Drystat witch promotes quick drying, repels bacteria and diminish odor.
+Moreover, these socks have an exclusive type of material Silver Drystat witch promotes quick-drying, repels bacteria and diminish the odor.
 Its material also has the advantage of stretching in different directions making it easier to put on.
 They are ideal for traveling, running, hiking and even during work.
 Plus, you can choose the color that suits you better as they have a big variety of colors.
-On the downside, these socks tend to be warm, so not the ideal for hot weathers.
+On the downside, these socks tend to be warm, so not the ideal for hot weather.
 But, again, if you are using them only during long-haul travels, this won’t be a major problem.

 SB Sox Lit

 SB Sox Lit compression socks are graduated with a compression rate from 15 – 20 mmHg.
 They are made of a breathable and lightweight fabric, nylon and Spandex, which is ideal for traveling.
 Plus, they wicking moisture away, stopping the growth of bacterias and fungus and are anti-odor.
 The best part of these socks is that they are cushioned in the toe and heel so they reduce the shock on your foot while walking or running.
 The downside of these socks is they can be scratchy.